falco442/slim-token-auth-mvc/README.md

 ## Database configuration

-This application uses the `Illuminate\Database\Capsule\Manager` (see [https://laravel.com/api/5.1/Illuminate/Database/Capsule/Manager.html](api)) provided with Laravel as ORM.
+This application uses the `Illuminate\Database\Capsule\Manager` (see [api](https://laravel.com/api/5.1/Illuminate/Database/Capsule/Manager.html)) provided with Laravel as ORM.

 You can config the DB in the `src/settings.php` for the connection.
 The connection provider is already configured in `src/dependencies.php`.

 ## CORS

-In order to make the application able to accept CORS (Cross Origin Site Request), I added the [https://github.com/tuupola/cors-middleware](Tuupola cors-middleware).
+In order to make the application able to accept CORS (Cross Origin Site Request), I added the [Tuupola cors-middleware](https://github.com/tuupola/cors-middleware).
 It's already configured in the file `src/middleware.php`.

 ## Controllers